gbourniq/portfolio/ansible/README.md

 |`QA_INSTANCE_TIME_MINUTES`    | Number of minutes the app should be running before the instance is shut down |
 |`SLACK_TOKEN`                 | Token for Ansible to connect to the slack app                                |

-It is recommended to set `ANSIBLE_VAULT_PASSWORD` and `ANSIBLE_SSH_PASSWORD` on the host (eg. ~/.bash_profile)
+> Note: `ANSIBLE_VAULT_PASSWORD` and `ANSIBLE_SSH_PASSWORD` must be set on the host (eg. `~/.bash_profile` or Travis CI account settings)

-## 3. Project setup
+## Project setup

+### Ansible inventories

+Inventories in ansible are a pattern for grouping managed nodes/hosts.
+They are located in `ansible/inventories/`.

+### Ansible playbooks

+Playbooks contain the steps which are set to execute on a particular machine.

+This repository contains the following playbooks:

+- `docker_deployment.yml`: set up an EC2 instance and deploy portfolio application (`prod` build) using the latest *docker deploy tarball* created from the CD pipeline (step `7_build_and_push_docker_compose_tarball.sh`).

+- `kubernetes_deployment.yml`: similar to the above using Helm and Kubernetes (WIP)

+- `stop_instance.yml`: stop the EC2 instance whether the above playbooks are successful or not.

-### `ansible/roles/`
+### Ansible roles

-Roles are ways of automatically loading certain vars_files, tasks, and handlers based on a known file structure.
+Roles can be found in `ansible/roles/` and are ways of automatically loading certain vars_files, tasks, and handlers based on a known file structure.
 Grouping content by roles also allows easy sharing of roles with other users.

-### `ansible/inventories`
-Inventories in ansible are a pattern for grouping managed nodes/hosts.

-### Playbooks

-- `ansible/docker_deployment.yml`: set up an EC2 instance and deploy portfolio application (`prod` build) using the latest *docker deploy tarball* created from the CD pipeline (step `7_build_and_push_docker_compose_tarball.sh`).

-- `ansible/kubernetes_deployment.yml`: similar to the above using Helm and Kubernetes (WIP)

-- `ansible/stop_instance.yml`: stop the EC2 instance whether the above playbooks are successful or not.

-### Roles
+For example, the `docker_deployment.yml` playbook runs the following roles:

-- `start_instance`: Start an ec2 instance with a given instance-id, and wait for instance to be running
+- `start_instance`: start an ec2 instance with a given instance-id, and wait for instance to be running

-- `setup_instance`: Install required packages (pip, awscli, make, ...), and install Docker / docker-compose
+- `setup_instance`: install required packages (pip, awscli, make, ...), and install Docker / docker-compose

 - `prepare_deployment`: docker prune all, delete existing project root directory, download the latest docker deployment folder from S3 (built by the CD pipeline), download SSL files for nginx from S3